Calls for Submissions

 =

 The CCAR Journal welcomes submissions that fulfill its Statement of Purpose, whatever the author’s background or identification.
 Submissions to the CCAR Journal are sent out to a member of the editorial board for anonymous peer review.
 Any submissions may or may not be used, and those that are used will be published under the copyright of the CCAR.
-Your submission constitutes permission by CCAR to use your contribution, and to edit for length or consistency with house our style.
+Your submission constitutes permission by CCAR to use your contribution, and to edit for length or consistency with our house style.
 We look forward to receiving your submissions.

 The CCAR Journal publishes four types of material: